-When you can identify where you are using it in your writing, you can change it to the active voice.
+When you can identify where you are using the passive voice in your writing, you can change it to an active voice.

-After a while, it will become an excellent new habit for you to write in the active voice.
+After a while, it will become an excellent new writing habit for you.

 When you write a passive sentence, it doesn’t tell the reader who is performing the action.